• Midterms Resource Hub

 If you want to break up with Google Chrome, Brave removes ads and spyware.

 • Password managers like 1Password are a must-have for nonprofits in 2026.
+They offer a nonprofit discount.

 • Take advantage of Project Galileo, a free service from Cloudflare specifically for nonprofits.
 It acts as a filter to protect your website from attacks, and they often partner with local organizations to provide support with implementation.